timothee-haudebourg/generic-btree/README.md

 Instead, this library defines the `ItemPartialOrd` trait that must be implemented by the storage.

-## Key ordering
+### Key ordering

 An usual way to access a B-Tree is to fetch items matching a given key.
 To this end, this library defines a dedicated comparison trait, `KeyPartialOrd`, similar to the `ItemPartialOrd` trait but for key comparison.
-This allows us to define the, for instance, the `Storage::get` function to return a reference to the item matching the provided key:
+This allows us to define, for instance, the `Storage::get` function to return a reference to the item matching the provided key:

 ```rust
 /// Returns a reference to the item identified by the supplied key.
 fn get<Q: ?Sized>(&self, key: &Q) -> Option<Self::ItemRef<'_>> where Self: KeyPartialOrd<Q>;
 ```

-## Mutable B-Tree
+### Mutable B-Tree

 The traits defined until now only specify how the B-Tree is accessed, but not how it is modified.
 This is simply done by implementing the following traits on the corresponding types: